MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman?
-Ada Lovelace, an English mathematician and writer, is recognized as the first computer programmer for her work on Charles Babbage's proposed mechanical general-purpose computer, the Analytical Engine.
-She is credited with writing the world's first machine algorithm for an early computing machine in the mid-1800s.
-Now, that's some serious girl power in tech from the very beginning!
+Did you know that the first known computer programmer was a woman?
+Her name was Ada Lovelace, and she worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
+During her work, she wrote the world's first machine algorithm, hence is recognized as the first computer programmer.
+Very forward-thinking for the mid-1800s!